aws-samples/snow-transfer-tool/README.md

 * **--filelist_dir: str**

-  The destination of generated manifest files, e.g. /tmp/file_list/
+  The destination of generated file partition lists, e.g. /tmp/file_list/

 * **--partition_size: int, str**

   Size limit for each partition, e.g. 1Gb or 1073741824.
 You can set this to a number representing total byte or a human readable value like '1Gib'.
 Strings like 1gb, 1Gib, 2MB and 0.5 gib are all supported.
 Please note the we consider 'b' the same as 'ib', which is defined as base 1024.
-If a file size is even larger than the the partition_size, there will also be a manifest file generated.
-This manifest file will contain only one line (the path of that file).
+If a file size is even larger than the the partition_size, there will also be a partition file generated.
+This partition file will contain only one line (the path of that file).

 * **--src: str**